School Policies

 • Yes, peanuts and peanut butter, unless a child enrolls with a peanut allergy

-• Please bring a pair of slippers to stay here at school or socks with grippers on the bottoms of the feet.
-We do not wear our shoes indoors to cut down on not only the dirt that can be tracked indoors but to keep bacteria down as well.
+Please bring a pair of slippers to stay at school or socks with grippers on the bottoms of the feet.
+We do not wear our shoes indoors to cut down on the dirt that can be tracked indoors and keep bacteria down.

 Late pick-up policy: